livingdocsIO/documentation/page-management/main.md

 ### Component Card

-A compnent card is a short abstract for an article.
+A component card is a short abstract for an article.
 Typically it consists of a title , an image, and some metadata such as author and date, but the design definition of teasers is just as free as any other Livingdocs component.
 There can be several types of cards, e.g. for head-articles and updates.

 Cards are rendered just like any other Livingdocs component.
 The data to render the card (title, etc.) comes from a document's metadata.
 This metadata is typically defined and/or edited when publishing a document such as selecting a good teaser image for different aspect ratios.